jwarkentin/node-monkey/README.md

 where it can be logged in the console for inspection.

 Version 0.2.0 also introduces code profiling functionality and the ability to send commands to your Node.js application from your web browser.
 Version 0.2.1 introduces major changes and cleanup.
-You can now register your own commands that can then be run from the browser.
+You can now register your own commands that can be run from the browser's Javascript console.

+ --

 The motivation for this project came from trying to debug a Node.js server I wrote that used websockets.
 I found it problematic trying to inspect objects with the terminal.